-- Feeling a “ghost” sensation of bugs crawling underneath the skin
+- Feeling a “ghost” sensation of bugs crawling underneath the skin.

 Meth Addiction and Sex

 Meth has a reputation of being the center drug for sex addiction, particularly but not exclusively with homosexual males.
 This “party and play” subculture meet through online dating apps and clubs.
 By using meth, participants can have continuous hours, even days of arousal and sexual increase.
-The withdrawal from meth and sex addiction is severe and can lead to major depression, often having people turn back to the drug and sex party lifestyle.
-Meth users who engage in sexual activity have a high rate of unprotected sex even with known HIV positive partners.
+The withdrawal from meth and sex addiction is severe and can lead to significant depression, often having people turn back to the drug and sex party lifestyle.
+Meth users who engage in sexual activity have a high rate of unprotected sex, even with known HIV positive partners.
 The risk-taking aspects of the drug may cause participants to push thoughts of protection and safe sex aside.
-In addition, skin lesions, abrasions, and open sores on the mouth on genital areas will cause an increased risk of infections and disease.
+Also, skin lesions, abrasions, and open sores on the mouth on genital areas will cause an increased risk of infections and disease.

 How do Treatment Centers Help Meth Addiction?